Super Bowl LV: Playoffs

 The Chiefs won the AFC West division title for a fifth consecutive year and the top seed in the AFC playoffs with a league-best 14–2 record.
 After clinching a first-round bye, the Chiefs defeated the Cleveland Browns 22–17 in the Divisional round to send them to their third straight AFC Championship Game.
 They then won 38–24 over the Buffalo Bills for their second straight Lamar Hunt Trophy.
 However, the victories proved costly.
 In the divisional round, quarterback Patrick Mahomes suffered a turf toe injury before being removed in the third quarter due to a concussion.
 The former continued to afflict Mahomes entering the Super Bowl, with him required to undergo toe surgery after the game.
 Additionally, left tackle Eric Fisher departed the conference championship with a torn Achilles, forcing him to miss the Super Bowl.
 The loss of Fisher compounded the Chiefs' offensive line troubles, as right tackle Mitchell Schwartz had been lost earlier in the season with a back injury.

 Meanwhile, the Buccaneers finished as the fifth seed and second place in the NFC South with an 11–5 record.
 They were the first team under quarterback Tom Brady to reach the playoffs as a wild card.
-In the Wild Card Round, the Buccaneers defeated the Washington Football Team 31–23, to advance to the divisional round against the New Orleans Saints, who had swept them in the regular season.
+In the wild-card round, the Buccaneers defeated the Washington Football Team 31–23, to advance to the divisional round against the New Orleans Saints, who had swept them in the regular season.
 The Buccaneers then defeated the Saints 30–20 to advance to the NFC Championship Game.
 The Buccaneers then upset the top-seeded Green Bay Packers in the NFC Championship Game 31–26 advancing to the Super Bowl.
 The Buccaneers became the fifth team to win three away games en route to the Super Bowl.
 They also became the first team to make the Super Bowl as a Wild Card team since the 2010 Green Bay Packers.
 The Buccaneers became the first team to play and win a Super Bowl in its home stadium, and only the third to play in their home metro area (alongside the 1979 Los Angeles Rams and 1984 San Francisco 49ers).

+This was the final Super Bowl in the 16-game schedule era, which began with the 1978 NFL season.
+The following season, the NFL went to a 17-game schedule.